bart-kroon/TM1/README.md

 * **outputGeometryVideoDataPathFmt**: the path format of the uncompressed geometry video data (GVD), produced by the Encoder, with the same placeholders as `outputBlockToPatchMapPathFmt`.
 * **outputOccupancyVideoDataPathFmt**: the path format of the uncompressed occupancy video data (GVD), produced by the Encoder, with the same placeholders as `outputBlockToPatchMapPathFmt`.
 * **outputTextureVideoDataPathFmt**: the path format of the uncompressed attribute video data (GVD) with attribute ID `ATTR_TEXTURE`, produced by the Encoder, with the same placeholders as `outputBlockToPatchMapPathFmt`.
+* **outputTransparencyVideoDataPathFmt**: the path format of the uncompressed attribute video data (GVD) with attribute ID `ATTR_TRANSPARENCY`, with the same placeholders as `outputBlockToPatchMapPathFmt`.
 * **outputMultiviewGeometryPathFmt**: the path format of the reconstructed multiview geometry (depth) data, produced by the Decoder, with placeholders:
   * 0: number of input frames,
   * 1: content ID,